-I am writing another story, this time its a story about something very close to home.
+I am writing another story, this time its a story about something slightly different.
 A Nigerian couple as they wade through their marital problems and try to make sense of why they got together in the first place.

-I will write about the many things I have experienced and seen in my community – young girls growing into young women and their experiences.
+I will write about the many things I have seen in my community – young girls growing into young women and their experiences.
 So, come along with me on my writing journey.